w3f/polkadot-spec/docs/chapter-anv.md

 ###### Definition -def-num- Head Data {#defn-head-data}

-The head data is contains information about a parachain block ([Definition 132](chapter-anv#defn-para-block)).
+The head data is contains information about a parachain block ([Definition -def-num-ref-](chapter-anv#defn-para-block)).
 The head data is returned by executing the parachain Runtime and relay chain validators are not concerned with its inner structure and treat it as a byte arrays.

 ###### Definition -def-num- Parachain Id {#defn-para-id}